 Magnetic Words for Sentence Building

 For this activity, you would need some magnetic letters.

 Here is another way I used these poster cards with my students, I made a little tub where I placed the posters I wanted them to work on.
 They would choose poster at a time and find the magnetic letters to build each sight word.

 This activity helped the kids learn to spell their sight words as they looked for and matched the letters.
 You can even place the posters on a magnetic board and have the kids build their words right on the board.

 Some of the kids were writing their words on a separate paper to further practice the words, they were also reading the sentence as they did this.
 My ESL students struggle with their sentence structure so these posters are a HIT with them!

-Ready to try a set of these posters with your students?
+Ready to try a set of these High Frequency Posters with your students?

 Before you download this free pack, you agree to the following: